figure-io/polymer-matrix-diagram/README.md

 <a name="attr-paddingtop"></a>
 #### el.paddingTop

 Chart canvas top padding; i.e., space between the top canvas edge and the top graph edge.
 Typically needed to create room for a chart title or top positioned legend.
-If set to `null`, the padding is automatically calculated based on the computed text length of column names and chart title height.
+If set to `null`, the padding is automatically calculated based on the computed text length of column names and the chart title height.
 Default is `null`.

 ``` javascript
 el.paddingTop = 200; // px